Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 30 Oktober 2025 05.29.00 UTC
+- WIB: Kamis, 30 Oktober 2025 06.26.06 UTC
-- WITA: Kamis, 30 Oktober 2025 06.29.00 UTC
+- WITA: Kamis, 30 Oktober 2025 07.26.06 UTC
-- WIT: Kamis, 30 Oktober 2025 07.29.00 UTC
+- WIT: Kamis, 30 Oktober 2025 08.26.06 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: friendship
+Kategori: attitude